Pursue a Career in Structural Integrity and Reliability Engineering with NSIRC and Brunel University London

 - Access to all buildings at Brunel University London campus connected with the course

+Being based in industry gives mechanical engineers an excellent opportunity to flourish.
 With MSc students working together on applied research for real engineering projects, the learning experience is greatly enhanced.

 Generous Scholarships Available for MSc Students

 Scholarships are available for UK, EU, and Overseas fee-paying students.

 Join us and advance your skills and knowledge, creating a highly-skilled engineer, trained within Industry.